What is good documentation?

 Good documentation answers the questions that people ask.
 Therefore, you must know the audience.
 To show expert users of Windows all the screens that appear during the installation of your product is not necessary.
 However, computer novices need detailed instructions for many tasks.

-Is task-based documentation better than documenting product functionality?
+Is task-based documentation better than documenting product functions?
 Task-based documentation is not better or worse.
 It is only different, and it addresses a different need.
 If users have a set of tasks to do, they want help with those tasks.
 Task-based documentation gives them the help that they need.
-Sometimes, documenting a product based on its functionality is the correct strategy.
+Sometimes, documenting a product's functions is the correct strategy.
 Possibly, you need both types of documentation, and possibly, you need neither.
 To decide, you need to know about the users and the tasks they want to do.

 See also ![]()